 While it can sound quite complicated, it’s quite easy to get Xplenty to read data from your Microsoft Azure SQL databases.
 It’s also pretty straight forward when it comes to writing data to them.

-To enable access to your Azure SQL databases, you have to follow the eight steps listed below:
+To enable access to your Azure SQL data warehouse, you have to follow the eight steps listed below:

 - Add a SQL Server connection to your account.